Demerit Points & Licence Suspensions

 Suspensions vs Licence Class

 Demerit Point Suspensions affect insurance and drivers need to avoid them.
 Difference classes of drivers licences have suspensions at different point accumulations.

-- G licences – Any accumulation of nine (9) or more demerit points results in a demerit point interview and possible suspension
+- results in a demerit point interview and

-Many driver licence suspensions for demerit points can be avoided by fighting the ticket.
-When traffic tickets are fought if the ticket cannot be dismissed completely, normally the demerit points can be dropped or reduced thereby avoiding many drivers the threat of a licence suspension.
+When traffic tickets are fought if the ticket cannot be dismissed completely, normally the demerit points can be dropped or reduced.

 Demerit Point Interviews

-At the demerit point interview the Ministry of Transportation officer will want to discuss your driver abstract history and any convictions for traffic or speeding tickets.
+At the interview the Ministry of Transportation officer will want to discuss your driver abstract history and any convictions for traffic or speeding tickets.

-The officers concern is the pattern of bad driving, and to ensure that the driver will take corrective action in their driving.
+The officers concern is a continued pattern of bad driving, and to ensure that the driver takes corrective action in their driving.

-- Or any other condition the officer may seem reasonable
+- any other condition the officer may seem reasonable